zaheralhaleeb/pinstargramatic/README.md

 ### Tablet

-Active between resolutions of 400 pixels and 1024 pixels
+Active between screen widths of 400 pixels and 1024 pixels

 - Images should be side by side
 - Only 2 images should be displayed on a row at a time

 ### Desktop

-Active over 1024 pixels
+Active over screen widths of 1024 pixels

 - Images should be displayed side by side
 - Only 4 images should be displayed on a row at a time
-- Maximum width of the page should be 80%
+- Maximum width of the page should be 60%
+- The "container" element should be centered on the page
+- The body background colour should be 'antiquewhite'
+- The background colour for the "container" element should be "white"